spencerng/Robotix-Java-Lessons/Lesson-1/Lesson-1.md

 **Exercises**
 * The XOR (exclusive-or) operator evaluates to be true if either A or B are true, but not both.
 Write an expression that is logically equivalent to "A XOR B" using the AND, OR, and NOT operators
-* Write a boolean expression to determine if at least 3 ranking points were earned by the red alliance in a match of *FIRST* Steamworks, given the scores of both the red and blue alliances, the number of gears delivered by the red alliance, and the number of high/low goals into the red boiler in autonomous/tele-op.
-Use appropriate identifiers for variables.
+* Write a boolean expression to determine if at least 3 ranking points were earned by the red alliance in a match of *FIRST* Steamworks, given the scores of both the red and blue alliances, the number of gears delivered by the red alliance, whether or not the reserve gear was used, and the number of high/low goals into the red boiler in autonomous/tele-op.
+Use appropriate identifiers for variables and declare multiple, intermediate boolean expressions as necessary.

 ## Conditionals
 A **conditional statement** is one that executes if a particular boolean expression is true.